 The independent appraisal activity within the Army for the review of financial, accounting, and other operations as a basis for protective and constructive service to command and management at all levels.

-An inspection of an organization conducted by a commander in the chain of command of the inspected activity.
-Command Inspections tend to be compliance oriented and are designed to determine the status of an organization's adherence to established law, regulations, policies, procedures, and directives.
-The commander/TAG conducting the inspection determines the areas of interest and the scope of inspections as well as the composition of any inspection team.
+An inspection of an organization conducted by a commander in the chain of command (or program manager, State Adjutant General, and director as applicable) of the inspected activity.
+Command inspections tend to be compliance-oriented and are designed to determine the status of an organization's adherence to established law, regulations, policies, procedures, and directives.
+The commander conducting the inspection determines the areas of interest and the scope of the inspection as well as the composition of any inspection team.
 See the definition of compliance inspection.

 Action taken to determine whether or not deficiencies found during a previous inspection or audit have been corrected or if corrective actions have been implemented.

 An evaluation that measures performance against a standard and that should identify the cause of any deviation.
 All inspections start with compliance against a standard.
-Commanders tailor inspections to their needs.
+Commanders/State Adjutants General/program managers/directors tailor inspections to their needs.

 Organizational Inspection Program (OIP)

-A comprehensive, written plan that addresses all inspections and audits conducted by the command and its subordinate elements as well as those inspections and audits scheduled by outside agencies.
-The purpose of the OIP is to coordinate inspections and audits into a single, cohesive program focused on command objectives.
+A comprehensive, written plan that addresses all inspections and audits conducted by the command/program/directorate and its subordinate elements as well as those inspections and audits scheduled by outside agencies.
+The purpose of the OIP is to coordinate inspections and audits into a single, cohesive, well-synchronized program focused on command objectives in order to identify, prevent, and eliminate problem areas.
+Command Inspection Programs, Staff Inspection Programs, Staff Assistance Visits, IG Inspection Programs, audits, external inspections, and other assessment or evaluation mechanisms are all sub-components that comprise the broader OIP.

 Staff assistance visit (SAV)